2020 Grant Application

-For the 2020 grant program, the proposed project or program must be either located within the boundaries Keweenaw NHP; affiliated with an existing Keweenaw Heritage Site; or located at the Cliff Mine, along Torch Lake, or within the community of Painesdale.
+For the 2020 grant program, the proposed project or program must be: located within the boundaries of Keweenaw NHP; affiliated with an existing Keweenaw Heritage Site; or located at the Cliff Mine, along Torch Lake, or within the community of Painesdale.

-Organizational/Program Sustainability: organizational development, volunteer development, leadership development, board training, community engagement
+Organizational/Program Sustainability: organizational development; volunteer development; leadership development; board training; community engagement.

-Grants will range between $1,000 and $15,000 (Up to $150,000 is expected to be available for the 2016 Keweenaw Heritage Grants program).
+The minimum grant request is $1,000 and the maximum grant request is $15,000.
+Up to $125,000 is expected to be available for the 2020 Keweenaw Heritage Grants program.

 - The property, program, or project must be located within the boundaries of Keweenaw NHP; affiliated with an existing Keweenaw Heritage Site; or located at the Cliff Mine, along Torch Lake, or within the community of Painesdale.